Board Members

-Board meetings are usually held on the fourth Tuesday of every month, 7 – 8:30 p.m.
+Board meetings are usually held on the first Tuesday of every month, 7 – 9 p.m.
 Board meetings are open to members of the congregation.

 To find out how to attend a board meeting, contact the UUFR office.